Homesteading Life with Steve & Sue

 How-to ~ Ideas

 Ideally we would get the majority of our food directly, from plant to mouth, as other animals do, with a minimum of fuss.
-It makes life a lot easier and is great when it happens -- certainly a goal worth pursuing.
+It makes life a lot easier and is great when it happens.
 But most of us live lives and in places that require some food preservation for times when direct harvest isn’t possible.
 The solar food dryer makes this a lot easier for the busy homestead.
 And the results are good, too!

 As a homesteader with more interests than